arizvisa/ida-minsc/docs/static/matching.rst

 navigation.
 When interacting with these types programmatically, there are a number of ways that a user can implement to filter or match them.

-However, this requires the user to implement these methods themselves which can potentially require time searching through documentation in order to identify the required functionality in order to extract the required properties to filter said types.
+However, this requires the user to implement these methods themselves, which can potentially require time searching through documentation in order to identify the required functionality in order to extract the required properties to filter said types.